zoranbosnjak/asterix-specs/website/converter.md

 * validate sources file
 * transparently convert from one format to another
-* convert from one format to itself (pretify definition file)
+* convert from one format to itself (prettify definition file)
 * dump file as a list of items
 * show asterix definition signature (like a fingerprint, but not depending on a particular file format).